quiji/teo/DevNotes.md

 ### 9 - 15
 - [x] Make bullets rigid bodies.
 Let them bounce around and add height and free fall to bullets before turning them into pickables.
 Let them bounce with each other too.
 - [x] Make Teo charge the shot.
+- [ ] Move camera man to direction vector when charging a shot.
 - [ ] Add aiming mechanic.
 - [ ] Evaluate charging mechanic movement, should it move or not, and how?
 - [ ] Make Teo and enemy bounce back when hit